_edited.jpg)

 In 2007, I decided to return to university full-time to finish my Arts degree after a thirty year hiatus.
 In my creative writing class, my classmates chose my short story, Fence Lines, to be published in a year-end collection.
 They were interested in my main character, Caroline Webb, and wanted to know more about her.
 She was so completely alive in my mind, I knew she had a much bigger story to tell.
 Thus began my novel, A Strange Kind of Comfort.
 I enrolled in Humber College's Creative Writing Program, working with renowned Canadian writer, Sandra Birdsell, and finished a first draft.

-In addition to writing, I love garden design, exploring new countries and cultures with my awesome husband, and spending as much time as possible with our children and grandchildren.
+In addition to writing, I love exploring new countries and cultures with my awesome husband, and spending as much time as possible with our children and grandchildren.

 Wayne and I live along the picturesque Valley River.
 The photo on the homepage is the view that gives me inspiration as I write.